Woman, daughter attempt self-immolation outside UP CM's office | Headlines

 Woman, daughter attempt self-immolation outside UP CM's office

-Lucknow, Jul 17 (PTI) A woman and her daughter set themselves on fire in front of the Uttar Pradesh Chief Minister's Office here on Friday allegedly over police inaction in a land dispute case in Amethi.
-The women identified as Gudiya and Sophia sustained burn injuries and were admitted to the civil hospital for treatment where their condition is said to be critical, police said.
+A woman and her daughter set themselves on fire in front of the Uttar Pradesh Chief Minister's Office here allegedly over police inaction in a land dispute case in Amethi.
+The mother-daughter duo sustained burn injuries and was admitted to the civil hospital where their condition was said to be critical, police said.

 - READ MORE ON: